 Since the invention of cameras, photographers have explored many genres.
 But the genre that relates close to art is conceptual photography.
 It is a form of photography that can capture ideas and transforms into a stage with uniqueness and originality.

-It has been used since the advent of cameras but the term ‘conceptual or fine art photography’ came into use in the 1960s, when similar Conceptual Art came into existence.
+It has been used since the advent of cameras, but the term ‘conceptual or fine art photography’ came into use in the 1960s, when similar Conceptual Art came into existence.
 In short, conceptual photography revolves around ideas, themes, and symbols.
-It is an artistic method to express one’s thought and feeling via creative freedom.
+It is an artistic method to express one’s thoughts and feeling via creative freedom.

 Development of conceptual photography